-- Review resources listed under List of Referenced Resources - Review the CDC's LTC Webinar Series - Review CMS blanket (1135) waivers - Note: Update from QSO 20-34-NH released 06/25/2020 The blanket waiver for reporting staffing data has been lifted.
-Also, all facilities are required to resume submitting staffing data through the Payroll-Based Journal system. - Review Emergency Rules for Expansion of Reopening Visitation [updated 06/01/2021] - [Review QSO 20-39 detailing nursing home visitation, revised 04/27/2021.] - [Review PL 2021-20] - Review Emergency Rules for COVID-19 Mitigation [updated 06/01/2021.] - Comply with all CMS and CDC guidance related to infection control.
+- Review resources listed under List of Referenced Resources - Read the CDC's LTC Webinar Series - Read CMS blanket (1135) waivers - Note: Update from QSO 20-34-NH released 06/25/2020 The blanket waiver for reporting staffing data has been lifted.
+Also, all facilities are required to resume submitting staffing data through the Payroll-Based Journal system. - Read Emergency Rules for Expansion of Reopening Visitation updated 06/01/2021 - Read QSO 20-39 Revised detailing nursing home visitation, [revised 11/12/2021]. - Read QSO 20-38 Revised for testing requirements, revised 9/10/2021] - Read Emergency Rules for COVID-19 Mitigation and Expansion of Reopening Visitation [both updated 11/28/2021]. - Comply with all CMS and CDC guidance related to infection control.
 (NFs need to frequently monitor CDC and CMS guidance, as it is being updated often.)

-Note: [Barriers are not required.]
-Temporary walls or barriers or plastic sheeting [still in use] must not impede or obstruct the means of egress, fire safety components or fire safety systems (e.g., corridors, exit doors, smoke barrier doors, fire alarm pulls, fire sprinklers, smoke detectors, fire alarm panels, or fire extinguishers).
+Note: Barriers are not required.
+Temporary walls or barriers or plastic sheeting still in use must not impede or obstruct the means of egress, fire safety components or fire safety systems (e.g., corridors, exit doors, smoke barrier doors, fire alarm pulls, fire sprinklers, smoke detectors, fire alarm panels, or fire extinguishers).

-- Review resident isolation and quarantine plans with staff. - [In general. all staff should continue to wear source control while at work, per CMS and the CDC guidance.
-However, fully vaccinated staff may dine and socialize together in break rooms and conduct in-person meetings without source control.
-If unvaccinated staff members are present, everyone should wear source control and unvaccinated staff members should physically distance from others.] - Staff who are have been appropriately trained and fit-tested can use N95 respirators.
+- Review resident isolation and quarantine plans with staff. - In general, all staff should continue to wear source control while at work, per CMS and the CDC guidance.
+However, [in facilities located in counties with low to moderate community transmission,] fully vaccinated staff may [choose to not wear source control or physically distance when they are in well-defined areas that are restricted from resident access (e.g., staff meeting rooms, kitchen)].
+If unvaccinated staff members are present, everyone should wear source control and unvaccinated staff members should physically distance from others.
+[To determine the level of COVID-19 transmission in the community where a nursing facility is located, visit the CDC's COVID-19 Data Tracker.
+If the two indicators suggest different transmission levels, the higher transmission level is used.] - Staff who have been appropriately trained and fit-tested can use N95 respirators.
 Staff who are caring for residents with COVID-19 or caring for residents in a building with widespread COVID-19 infection, should wear an N95 respirator and all CDC suggested PPE.
-See guidance in the section related to PPE use when caring for residents with COVID-19. - Actively screen, monitor, and surveil everyone who comes into the NF. - To avoid transmission within facilities, NFs should use separate staffing teams for COVID-19-positive residents to the best of their ability and designate separate facilities or units within a NF to separate residents into three categories: those who are COVID-19-negative, those who are COVID-19positive, and those with unknown COVID-19 status.
-[A NF is not required to have a unit for residents who are COVID-19 positive or a unit for residents who have an unknown COVID-19 status at all times if the NF does not have any residents with unknown or positive status.
+Read the guidance in the section related to PPE use when caring for residents with COVID-19. - Actively screen, monitor, and surveil everyone who comes into the NF.

+- To avoid transmission within facilities, NFs should use separate staffing teams for COVID-19-positive residents to the best of their ability and designate separate facilities or units within a NF to separate residents into three categories: those who are COVID-19-negative, those who are COVID-19-positive, and those with unknown COVID-19 status.
+A NF is not required to have a unit for residents who are COVID-19 positive or a unit for residents who have an unknown COVID-19 status at all times if the NF does not have any residents with unknown or positive status.
 Rather, the NF must have a response plan that includes cohorting plans with designated spaces for residents of each COVID-19 status (positive, negative and unknown).
-If the NF has repurposed their former warm and hot units for residents with a negative COVID-19 status, they must still be prepared to cohort and isolate or quarantine residents, should the need arise (e.g., outbreak in the NF, resident who tests positive for COVID-19).]
+If the NF has repurposed their former warm and hot units for residents with a negative COVID-19 status, they must still be prepared to cohort and isolate or quarantine residents, should the need arise (e.g., outbreak in the NF, resident who tests positive for COVID-19). - Quarantine residents with symptoms of COVID-19 per CDC Guidance.